EMR-bioinformatics/STRAP/3_Machine_Learning_Models/README.md

 **clinical_models.R** is used to generate models using clinical parameters alone

 **pooled_models.R** is used to generate models using pooled STRAP and R4RA data

+**create_pseudoRNAseq_coefficients_merged_github.R** is used to calculate predefined linear regression components (intercept and slope coefficient)for each gene.
+Using these models, nCounter assay data was converted to RNA-Seq scale (referred to as pseudo-RNA-Seq) based on stored regression models for each gene.